iterative/dvc.org/content/docs/command-reference/remote/add.md

 $ dvc remote add myremote gs://bucket/path
 ```

-By default DVC expects your GCP CLI is already
+By default, DVC expects your GCP CLI is already
 [configured](https://cloud.google.com/sdk/docs/authorizing).
 DVC will be using
 default GCP key file to access Google Cloud Storage.
 To override some of these
 settings, use the parameters described in `dvc remote modify`.